Nissan RB30 Engine Guide

 Here is an excellent guide with a more detailed step-by-step process to solve the problem.
 The guide also covers the below issue with the crank collar.

-RB30 Crank Collar Issue and Fix
+Crank Collar Issue and Fix

-The problem with the RB30 crank collar is because the part of the crank’s snout that touches the oil pump drive is too small and wears easily.
+The problem with the RB30 crank collar is that the part of the crank’s snout that touches the oil pump drive is too small and wears easily.
 Both the pump and the crank can become damaged, resulting in the oil pump gear cracking and breaking and a complete loss of oil pressure.

 The issue is exacerbated by repeated high RPM engagement, and as you can imagine, no oil pressure at high RPM means big problems.
 This is probably the most common issue on the RB30.